 Product left on the hair for too long a time – There are restrictions on the amount of time certain chemicals such as hair dye can be left on the hair and scalp.
 Left too long, your hair can be damaged, sometimes beyond repair, leading to hair claims.

 Allergic reactions – It is entirely possible for you to suffer hair damage from hair dye as part of an allergic reaction or hair damage from bleach.
 This is usually avoidable as a patch test should be done before you have any chemicals applied.
 If not, then you may be able to seek compensation for no skin patch test.

-Hair trapped in machinery – In some cases, accident at work causing hair damage can occur whereupon a person can effectively ‘scalp’ themselves by getting hair caught in a machine.
+Hair trapped in machinery – In some cases, an accident at work causing hair damage can occur whereupon a person can effectively ‘scalp’ themselves by getting hair caught in a machine.
 If a guard was missing from a machine or you were not informed to keep hair out of the way, you might have an accident at work hair damage claim against your employer.
 If you do, then you should not worry that you will put them out of business by pursuing hair caught in machine claims – they will have insurance that works to cover the costs, and it may improve their health and safety in the future so something similar does not reoccur.

 |Your injury/condition||Award Bracket (Typical)||Notes|